General Questions

 So before you e-mail me to ask me a question, take the following steps:

-2. Read my web sites very carefully.
+2. Read my web pages very carefully.

-3. Search the Web.
-Google is your friend.
+3. Search the web.
+Google is your friend!

 In other words, if you’re coming to me with a question, don’t make me do all the work: you’ll get better results, and a better answer, if you ask a specific question than a very general “how do I take care of my snake” kind of question.